sgorsten/linalg/README.md

 #### `linalg::apply(f, a...)`

 `apply(f, a...)` is a higher order function which accepts a function of the form `A... => T` and applies it to component-wise sets of elements from data structures of compatible shape and dimensions.
-It is apprxoimately equal to a [convolution](https://en.wikipedia.org/wiki/Convolution_(computer_science)) followed by a [map](https://en.wikipedia.org/wiki/Map_(higher-order_function)).
+It is approximately equal to a [convolution](https://en.wikipedia.org/wiki/Convolution_(computer_science)) followed by a [map](https://en.wikipedia.org/wiki/Map_(higher-order_function)).
 The shape of the result (that is, whether it is a scalar, vector, matrix, or quaternion, and the dimensions thereof) is determined by the arguments.
 If more than one argument is a non-scalar, the shape of those arguments must agree.
 Scalars can be freely intermixed with non-scalars, and element types can also be freely mixed.
 The element type of the returned value is determined by the return type of the provided mapping function `f`.
 The supported call signatures are enumerated in the following table:

 | call             | type of `a`  | type of `b`  | type of `c` | result type  | result elements          |
 |------------------|--------------|--------------|-------------|--------------|--------------------------|